SmokyBob/driveception/README.md

 `articlesFolders`: array of objects with the following structure:

---`folderId`: the Google Drive File Id of the Folder the articles will be --`title`: the title to show in the menu
+    `folderId`: the Google Drive File Id of the Folder the articles will be

+    `title`: the title to show in the menu

 `aboutFileId`: Optional, the Id of the Google Doc used for the About menu link, if not set the About menu will not be shown